TheJumpCloud/jcapi-java/jcapiv2/docs/ApplicationsApi.md

 <a name="graphApplicationTraverseUserGroup"></a>
 # **graphApplicationTraverseUserGroup**
-> List&lt;GraphObjectWithPaths&gt; graphApplicationTraverseUserGroup(applicationId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphApplicationTraverseUserGroup(applicationId, contentType, accept, limit, skip, xOrgId)

 List the User Groups bound to an Application